Staying safe in Surrey's rivers and lakes

 How to enjoy water safely

-- Check the weather forecast and tides before you go out
+- Weather can affect the water so check forecasts and tides before you go out

 What to do in an emergency